 USCIS allows for children and parents of U.S. citizens to reach permanent residency through a similar process, but this article focuses solely on marriage-based green cards for spouses of U.S. citizens.

-If you are married to a U.S. citizen, you are eligible for marriage-based green card if…
+If you are married to a U.S. citizen, you are eligible for a marriage-based green card if:

 - You are living abroad or legally residing in the United States

 - Your marriage is authentic, and not feigned for immigration purposes